a-sit-plus/eid-service-app/README.md

 Use case for a web client: App contains a WebView, back-end service handles OpenId Connect login on their own.

-Use case for a native client: App contains API calls to a resource server, i.e. needs to provide an access token to authenticate on the back-end service.

 ## Web client

 Example running with the relying party at `https://eid.a-sit.at/notes` and the authorization server at `eid.egiz.gv.at` (button `WebView` in app).